It’s not just that the people who talk about a “retail apocalypse” are wrong. They may literally not know what they’re talking about.

 Ongoing stories of store closures and layoffs at several well-known businesses have led many people to conclude that traditional (meaning physical) modes of shopping are dying.

-The word “apocalypse” has become a euphemism to describe what some expect will be a dramatic, end-of-days scenario where entire blocks of stores become a wasteland.
+The word “apocalypse” has become a euphemism to describe what some expect will be a dramatic, end-of-days scenario in which entire blocks of stores become a wasteland.

 That view ignores the fact that demand for retail space shows little signs of abating and that even some of the biggest closures have been followed by new retailers taking their place.
-It also overlooks major retail trends, from the rise of pop-up shops to formerly online-only firms deciding that it’s in their best interests to open a physical location.
+It also overlooks major retail trends, from the rise of pop-up shops to online-only firms such as Warby Parker and Casper deciding that it’s in their best interests to open physical locations.

 Perhaps more importantly, the original definition of the word “apocalypse” may hint at what’s really happening in retail: